pnp/generator-spfx/docs/index.md

 This extension supports additional client-side libraries such as PnPjs or jQuery to extend SPFx capabilities as well as even more complex extensions such as the integration of HandlebarsJS, VueJS, and many more.

-> **Limitation:** Right now the PnP SPFx yeoman generator supports only the initial setup of new projects.
-To add additional web parts and extensions, please continue to use the Microsoft SPFx generator.
-In the future, this generator will be used to add elements to existing projects.

 ### SPFx Generator Version

 | Base Generator | |